Ann Treneman: Personal life

+Ann lived in Derbyshire, but has recently relocated to Kent.

 Books

 Her first two books, Annus Horribilis: The Worst Year in British Politics, (2009) and Dave and Nick: The Year of the Honeymoon (2011) were collections of her Parliamentary sketch pieces and refer to the Conservative Party.

 In October 2013 she published her third book, Finding the Plot: 100 Graves to Visit Before You Die.
 It arose from her interest in researching the last resting places of significant characters from history; she has said that "London cemeteries have the most interesting people and that north London has more interesting dead people per square mile than anywhere in the world".